ryangjchandler/ryangjchandler.co.uk/source/_posts/pseudo-computed-properties-in-alpine.md

 ![Alpine Computed Properties Attempt](/assets/images/alpine-computed-properties-1.png)

 The problem here is that Alpine doesn't know that our `reversedMessage` expression inside of `x-text` needs to be evaluated as a function.
-Instead, the function gets casted to a string by the browser.
+Instead, the function gets cast to a string by the browser.

 The way to fix this would be by changing `reversedMessage` to `reversedMessage()` and voila: